kgrid/kgrid-site/docs/developer/README.md

 ### Running the Activator

 Download the latest activator jar from GitHub [Latest Activator Release](https://github.com/kgrid/kgrid-activator/releases/latest).
+(Or use the `kgrid CLI`)

 1. Create a activator directory
 1. Create a directory named shelf in the new activator directory